Definition of Unearned Revenue

 Conclusion

 It is a common accounting term that can be found in the financial statements of any entity.
-It is relevant for both trading as well as service industries.
+This is relevant for both trading as well as service industries.
 It is in the nature of advance and reversed later when revenue is earned.

 Recommended Articles